%= css_sub_style %> <%= css_bootstrap %> <%= css_theme %> <%= css_theme_flash %> <%= css_font %>

 Service Tax came in to effect under the jurisdiction of Finance act, 1994 and levied on certain services that are taxable under the section 65.
-The range of services in service tax has been increased in budget 2012.It is integrated in services which are provided by AC restaurants, and long term and short term lodging facilities provided by hotels and guest houses.Service tax is charged by companies and individual providers as per the new regulation.It can be paid in cash by individual service providers while the companies need to pay on accrual basis only when the value of the services provided by them exceeds Rs 10,00,000 in a financial year, but these new additions are not applicable in the state of Jammu & Kashmir.
+The range of services in service tax has been increased in budget 2012.It is integrated in services which are provided by AC restaurants, and long term and short term lodging facilities provided by hotels and guest houses.Service tax and Income Tax is charged by companies and individual providers as per the new regulation.It can be paid in cash by individual service providers while the companies need to pay on accrual basis only when the value of the services provided by them exceeds Rs 10,00,000 in a financial year, but these new additions are not applicable in the state of Jammu & Kashmir.
 All the services come under the ambit of service tax,except the one which are mentioned in “negative list” listed in section 66D of Finance Act,1994.

 As per the Finance Act, the government of India created a set of rules in order to evaluate and collect service tax in India.
 Here are the rules listed below, which are applicable to service tax in India:

 The rules created to evaluate service tax are called as Service Tax Rules,which came into effect from 1st July.

 This category of rules is inclusive of the meaning of several terms such as “Act”, “assessment” “personal liable for paying service tax” etc. Act refers to the Finance Act, 2014, “assessment” refers to the self-assessment of service tax by the assessee, provisional assessment and reassessment, and "personal liable for paying service tax" refers to the recipient of service.